BitroBik/Sml/README.md

 City = px.Tag('Neyo City', [BookStore, House])

-# Create a PyXml code instance and run it
+# Create a PXML code instance and run it
 Xml = px.Code([City])
 Xml.Run()
 ```

-This code will generate a structured PyXml document representing a fictional city with a bookstore and a house.
+This code will generate a structured PXML document representing a fictional city with a bookstore and a house.